glennmusa/explore-wasm/dotnet/README.md

 Huh.
 Why is it ~9MB?

-WASI executes just a single binary.
+WebAssembly loads and executes just a single binary.

 The `dotnet build` command built a `.wasm` that contains not just our dependencies, but the .NET runtime (like a [standalone dotnet application](https://learn.microsoft.com/en-us/dotnet/core/deploying/single-file/overview?tabs=cli)) and all the infrastructure needed to call and execute our dependencies in WebAssembly.

+It's important to know that you won't be amortizing .NET warm-up time across multiple calls, but the entire application will be spun-up and spun-down on every call.

 ## Run the app